ddsky/unibox/README.md

 unibox
 ======

-A Javascript jQuery Plugin for a universal search box with search suggestion.
+A Javascript Plugin for a universal search box with search suggestion.

 ## How it Looks Like